 Lately, I feel like the universe is conspiring against me.

-We’ve all felt this lack of luck before.
+We’ve all felt this way before.
 That feeling where nothing seems to work out, and you can never seem to catch a break.
 Whether it be our relationships or where we stand financially, there are times when we worry we carry more weight than we think we can hold.
 I woke up this morning with a raincloud of doom and gloom.
 One of my projects I’d been working on wasn’t operating as well as I’d hoped.
 “Why can’t something just work in my favor for ONCE?”
 I yelled to myself.
 Woe is me.
 I laid in bed with fussy child-like misery for about 30 minutes before grumpily getting up for the day.

 I hopped in the shower and continued to feed my storm cloud affliction.
 “Why don’t things ever just work for me?”
 “Why can’t things just go well for once?”
 Then something happened and it was quite the “aha!” moment.
 I found myself answering my own question immediately.
 “Stop whining.
 Are you really trying as hard as you possibly can to make things succeed?”
 It was if I left my body, smacked myself in the face and returned.
 It dawned on me that I really wasn’t doing everything in my power to make things work.